Warehouse Precinct: Overbridge

 The Jetty Street Overbridge (also known as the Wharf Street Overbridge) crosses Vogel Street and the city's rail yards, linking Crawford Street with Wharf Street at the edge of Otago Harbour.
 From here it links with the city's inner wharves and with Portsmouth Drive, a major arterial route leading to Otago Harbour.
 At the time the bridge was built, in the late 1970s, the rail yards were far more extensive, but in the final years of the 20th century some of the tracks were removed and part of the land was subdivided for wholesale and retail premises.

 The overbridge replaced an earlier bridge built by Kincaid McQueen & Co in the 1880s which was notable for being the first bridge to use New Zealand-produced steel, which had been produced at Smellie Brothers ironworks in Green Island.
 The bridge proved to be too narrow to comfortably take motorised traffic, and by the 1970s a replacement was a necessity.
 The old bridge was demolished in 1977.
 All that remains of it are the abutments, built from Port Chalmers bluestone in Vogel Street and Roberts Street.
-The Vogel Street abutment has been preserved as part of the Waehouse Precinct, along with the historic steps leading down to Crawford Street.
+The Vogel Street abutment has been preserved as part of the Warehouse Precinct, along with the historic steps leading down to Crawford Street.